oflynned/Mongoize-ORM/README.md

 ##### .build()

-Construct a new instance with
+Construct a new instance with the type and base type schema in mind.

 ##### .collection()